iamaditia/iamaditia.github.io/_pages/about.md

 # About me and this site

-Hi, my name is Aditia.
+Hi, my name is Adit.
 Welcome to my personal blog :wave:.

 I'm building in public.
 What am I building?
 Stay tuned and I'll post about my journey here.